Skilled and Compassionate Postpartum Midwifery Care

 Initiation of breastfeeding within the first 1-2 hours is best practice.
 The evidence shows that babies will look to nurse within the first couple hours after birth.
 Your midwife and nurses will support this natural physiologic process and set you and your baby up for breastfeeding success.
 For ongoing challenges with breastfeeding we have a Lactation consultant available by appointment.

 Routine newborn screening is done including weight check, assessment of feeding, jaundice screening and non-invasive cardiac screening.
 All states require a newborn metabolic screen which screens for metabolic diseases in the newborn.
 All of these screening tests are the standard of care for newborns postpartum.
-In addition to the home visit, you will return to the office for a 1 week visit where a hearing screen is done for baby and your last scheduled visit will be at 6 weeks.
+In the current environment with COVID, we have changed out postpartum appointment schedule slightly.
+We now have mom and baby return to the office between 24-48 hours after birth to assess both and do the metabolic screening, hearing screening, and cardiac screening.
+At 2 weeks postpartum we follow up with you, and again, at 6 weeks postpartum we ask you to come back to the office for the final postpartum visit.

 We are still here for you.
 We continue to care for you for 6 weeks after your baby is born.
 We are a constant support system for new mom and families as they adjust and adapt to parenthood.
 Continued care after your baby is born depends on where you gave birth.
-If you had your baby at the birth center, postpartum care includes a visit to your home by a midwife or registered nurse to check on you and your baby.
-This is done around 24-48 hours after birth.
+If you had your baby at the birth center, postpartum care includes the early office visit between 24-48 hours after birth.
 If you had your baby at the hospital, one of the midwives will see you and check in each day you are at the hospital.
 After discharge you return to the office for a 2 week and 6 week visit.

 We provide support for moms and have local resources for postpartum depression.
 Life with a new baby can be a difficult transition.
 Surround yourself with friends and family for support.
 It really does take a village.
 You may be focused on caring for your new baby but it is important to take care of yourself as well.
 We recommend that during first few days at home with you and your baby you take plenty of time to rest and recover.